Flossing can make all the difference.

 Workout and Recovery.

 Two-in-one baby.
 Fascia Flossing is not easy.
 Put effort in and we get results.
-People feel like they have had a workout and massage in one 45 min set.
+After Fascia Flossing, practitioners feel like they have had a workout and massage in one, whether its 5 mins or a full 45 min set.
 Boom.

 Flossing is the inverse of rolling

 Ok remember we are trying to change the fascia from the inside-out.
 Rolling utilizes an external force to change the superficial fascia from the outside-in.
-While Flossing, you are contracting inside your body, and as you elongate while contracting, you change your body from the inside-out, getting down to the structural fascia.
+While Flossing, you are contracting inside your body, and as you elongate while contracting, you change your body from the depths of your tissues (think near the bone), even interfacing with the fascia that wraps the bones, and the structural fascia.

 They say the “issue is in the tissues”.
 As practitioners that work with people’s scar tissue and connective tissue, often, we not only find that the root of bio-mechanical/muscular-skeletal issues can be traced back to the holding patterns of the fascia, but also emotional and spiritual ones.
 This is not proven by science, but most clinicians would agree that the fascia holds the life story.
 Doing Fascia Flossing for yourself or receiving a Floss private offers a lense in which to learn about yourself and may lead to clues or ways to release former patterns and feelings.